TommyMaii/HigherLowerVue/README.md

 # Higher Lower Game

-Test the game at https://tommymaii.github.io/HigherLowerFrontend/ (It will take a bit to boot because of how the backend is hosted)
+Test the game at https://tommymaii.github.io/HigherLowerFrontend/ (It will some time to boot if the server is sleeping.)

 ![Higher Lower Game Screenshot](higherlower1.png)